Samurai Buddhist saints

 When Buddhism was eradicated by Hindus in India via coup de tat, regicide and genocide, Bodhidharma ordered temples to have warrior monks.
 After founding Shaolin Kung Fu at the world's most famous temple in China, Daruma met Prince Shotoku of Japan who went on to make Buddhism the State Religion of Japan in history's oldest Constitution.
 Daruma today is the cultural mascot of Japan -- which again reiterates why Japan is the true Land of Buddhism while India is the land of the Buddhist Extinction.
 Daruma is also the most famous icon of China and Korea which shows that Samurai Buddhism promotes Pan-Asian amity & pride between G7 Japan, Superpower China & BTS Korea.

-Takuan Soho, Zenji Hakuin, Kukai, Shinran & Nichiren
+Takuan Soho, Zenji Hakuin, Kukai, Shinran, Saicho, Dogen Zenji & Nichiren

 Takuan Soho was the most celebrated saint of the Tokugawa dynasty and the personal mentor to 3 Shoguns as well as Miyamoto Musashi, history's greatest warrior.
 Soho founded the concept of Fudoshin or standing in the Power of Almighty Fudo Myoo - the Supreme Deity of the Samurai.
 This concept of being tough and unbending to life's challenges and adversaries made Fudoshin the favorite mantra of Shinzo Abe - Japan's longest serving Prime Minister from the Abe Samurai clan.
 Similarly, Zenji Hakuin made Buddhism relatable and easy for the common folk and also echoed the teachings of Takuan Soho.
 Furthermore, Kukai-sama is the senior most saint in Japan as he brought the Samurai War God Fudo-sama from the Tang Dynasty to become Protector of State in Japan.
 Kukai also became a father of Japanese culture with his contributions to public works and management showing that Buddhism is about making a difference in the real world.
-Similarly, Shinran Shonin is also popular as he made Buddhism accessible to the common man and his congregation became the Ikko Ikki warriors of repute and acclaim.
-While Nichiren is controversial, he stressed that Buddhist masters must know their sutras as opposed to the likes of Dalai Lama and Thich Nhat Hanh who make up absolute heresy to appeal to hippy donors in total contradiction of the Buddhist sutras.
-Japanese Buddhist saints each stressed sutra authenticity & real-world applicability over abstract kumbaya slop.
+Similarly, Saicho created Tendai Buddhism which is the Mother of Kamakura Buddhism which is the most popular school of Buddhism in Japan.
+Saicho's Tendai background enabled Shinran Shonin to found the popular Jodo Shinshu sect as he made Buddhism accessible to the common man and his congregation became the Ikko Ikki warriors of repute and acclaim.
+Similarly, Honen Shonin, Dogen Zenji and Nichiren all broke away from Tendai to form the Jodo Shu, Zen Shu and Nichiren Shu traditions.
+In the same way, with an expertise in Kamakura Buddhism from the Tendai tradition, Zenji Nio is founding the Fudo Shu or Samurai Buddhism sect that cultivates heroism and strength in the pursuit of Bushido driven lives.

 Dr. Ambedkar (Earthly Bodhisattva)